By PPMAG | May 31, 2017

 -

-Ensure that the speaker(s) knows what we will offer them vis a vis honorarium/travel expenses/nothing.
-If something make sure LAC provides necessary tax forms and information regarding the process for receipt of funds or reimbursements.
+Ensure that the speaker(s) knows what we will offer them vis-a-vis honorarium/travel expenses/nothing.
+If there is an honorarium or paid travel expenses make sure LAC provides necessary tax forms and information regarding the process for receipt of funds or reimbursements.

 Email speakers a week or two before the conference to let them know where to meet on-site and any relevant reminders regarding finances (if applicable).
 Also provide them with your phone number in the event they have any issues getting to the venue.
 Advise that they may want to send any slides to you in advance so you can have them preloaded before they arrive.